Greenway Closures, Detours and Alerts

 The City of Raleigh Public Utilities Department (COPUD) is making capacity improvements to gravity interceptors in the Crabtree Basin Service Area of the City's wastewater collection system.
 Please visit the Crabtree Pipeline Project website for more information on this project.
 This work, which began in March 2018, requires periodic closures to segments of the Crabtree Creek Trail as well as to other trails that tie into the Crabtree Creek Trail.

 Beginning on Monday, Aug.
-27, the Crabtree Creek Trail will be closed between Rothgeb Drive and Anderson Drive, between mile marker 8 and 9, and anticipated to last for approximately six weeks.
-The trail is anticipated to re-open in early October, contingent on weather conditions.
+27, the Crabtree Creek Trail will be closed between Rothgeb Drive and Anderson Drive, between mile marker 8 and 9, and anticipated to last for approximately five months.
+The trail is anticipated to re-open in mid-January 2019, contingent on weather conditions.
 This map shows the location of the closure.
 Due to existing road closures and limited connectivity in the area, a detour is not available during this closure.

 For questions about this closure and related sewer work, please contact City of Raleigh Public Utilities Department, Monday through Friday, 8 a.m. to 4:30 p.m., at 919-996-3511.